Last updated: 06-18-2023

 1.3.
 Appearance of the antagonistic Garuda and Serpents motif

-Fig. 9 – The Gaudar Gudi Temple Garuda with serpents (7th-cent.), Aihole, Karnataka, India (larger version).
+Fig. 9 – The Gaudar Gudi Temple Garuda with serpents (7th-entury CE), Aihole, Karnataka, India (larger version).
 Photo by AIIS.
 Fig. 10 – The Durga (Fort) Temple Garuda with serpents (c.
-700), Aihole, Karnataka, India (larger version).
+700 CE), Aihole, Karnataka, India (larger version).
 Photo by ACSAA.
 Fig. 11 – The Rajivalocana Temple Garuda and Vishnu with serpents (c.
-700), Rajim, Chhattisgarh, India (larger version).
+700 CE), Rajim, Chhattisgarh, India (larger version).
 Photo by the AIIS.

 2. Cambodia – The motif achieves perfection

-Fig. 12 – The Prasat Kok Po Temple lintel featuring the Garuda and Vishnu with serpents motif (9th-cent.), Siem Reap, Cambodia (larger version).
+Fig. 12 – The Prasat Kok Po Temple lintel featuring the Garuda and Vishnu with serpents motif (9th-century CE), Siem Reap, Cambodia (larger version).
 Fig. 13 – A detail of the motif (larger version).
-Fig. 14 – The Prasat thom Temple lintel with the Garuda and serpents motif (mid-10th-cent.), Preah Vihear, Cambodia (larger version).
+Fig. 14 – The Prasat thom Temple lintel with the Garuda and serpents motif (mid-10th-century CE), Preah Vihear, Cambodia (larger version).
 Fig. 15 – A detail of the motif (larger version).
 Photos by Wikimedia commons.

 3. The motif spreads to East Asia